Blady-Com/gnoga/docs/user_guide.md

 ### Multi Connect Applications for a Single User

-A Multi Connect application allows multiple connections to the same application at the same time.
+A Multi-Connect application allows multiple connections to the same application at the same time.
 This does not always imply multiple users, it could even be the same user with multiple browser windows connected to the same application.
-When using a multi connect application as a single user desktop application you simply need to restrict access to the application to the local machine and provide someway for the application to know it is time to shutdown.
+When using a multi-connect application as a single-user desktop application you simply need to restrict access to the application to the local machine and provide some way for the application to know it is time to shutdown.

 Some tips:

 1. In the On_Connect procedure check if there has already been a connection and if a reconnect is tried return a view that indicates application is already running.

-2. If limiting to only one main window, use that windows On_Destroy event to tell the application to shut down using Gnoga.Application.Multi_Connect.End_Application if not provide some other way to exit the application or track if all connections are closed.
+2. If limiting to only one main window, use that window's On_Destroy event to tell the application to shut down using Gnoga.Application.Multi_Connect.End_Application if you do not provide some other way to exit the application, or track connections and end the application when all connections are closed.

-3. Limit connections to the local machine only, In initialize use Initialize (Host => "127.0.0.1");
+3. Limit connections to the local machine only: in initialize use Initialize (Host => "127.0.0.1");

 ## Getting around Gnoga